 Chronic Fatigue Syndrome / Gulf war syndrome (GWS): Chronic Fatigue syndrome (CFS), FMS (fibromyalgia) and Gulf war syndrome are inter-related.
-I find all three syndromes are just different expressions of the same problem.
+We find they are just different expressions of the same problem.
 In chronic fatigue the main symptom is tiredness, which does not go away with normal sleep.
-I have discussed how elevated melatonin keeps these patients awake discussed in the FMS chapter above.
+We have discussed how elevated melatonin keeps these individuals awake discussed in the FMS chapter above.
 In all humans a good night sleep should make them fresh again, this does not happen in CFS/FMS/GWS.
-Patients with CFS have frequent infections, they can be viral or bacterial, most common reported pathogen is Mycoplasma.
-Chronic fatigue syndrome can result from diverse causes which include exposure to toxins, pesticides, infections and every patient needs a tailor made workup.
+Individuals with CFS have frequent infections, they can be viral or bacterial, most common reported pathogen is Mycoplasma.
+Chronic fatigue syndrome can result from diverse causes which include exposure to toxins, pestacides, infections and every individual needs a tailor made workup.
 There are several immunological abnormalities reported in CFS, along with hormonal disturbances specially reduced production of cortisol.
 In a recent insecticide exposure 26 women developed fibromyalgia and chronic fatigue which caused long term disability.
 The pain component in these disorders is due to FMS.